Citizens Guide To Storm Water

 Use low-flow faucets, shower heads, reduced-flow toilet flushing equipment, and water saving appliances such as energy star dish and clothes washers.
 Repair leaking faucets, toilets, and pumps.
 Do not over-water your lawn or garden.
 As a general rule, lawns only need watering every 5 to 7 days in the summer.
 Use slow-watering techniques such as trickle irrigation or soaker hoses when watering your garden.

-How to conserve water in your home and yard.
+Suggested Reading: How to conserve water in your home and yard

 Landscaping with Michigan native wildflowers and grasses improves the environment and brings a taste of wilderness to urban, suburban, and corporate settings by attracting a variety of birds, butterflies and other animals.
 Once established, native plants do not need fertilizers, herbicides, pesticides or watering thereby improving the environment and reducing maintenance costs.
 Select plants that have low requirements for water, fertilizers, and pesticides.
 Cultivate plants that discourage pests.
 Minimize grassed areas which require high maintenance.
 Use landscaping techniques such as porous walkways to increase infiltration and decrease runoff.